mcgill-robotics/AUV-2025/README.md

 ## Building ROS Packages

-*To build/launch/test and individual package, see the README.md in the respective package.*
+*To build/launch/test an individual package, see the README.md in the respective package.*

-The build the currently functional packages:
+To build the currently functional packages:

 	source /opt/ros/noetic/setup.bash
 	cd <AUV-2020>/catkin_ws/src